socomsystems/documentation/admin_manual/configuration_user/user_auth_ldap.rst

   You can override all of this with the Internal Username setting.
 Leave it empty for default behavior.
 Changes will affect only newly mapped LDAP users.

-  When configuring this, be aware that the username in Nextcloud is considered immutable and cannot be changed afterwards.
+  When configuring this, be aware that the username in cyfrSpaces is considered immutable and cannot be changed afterwards.
 This can cause issues when using an attribute that might change, e.g. the email address of a user that will get changed during name change.